poboisvert/School_District_Analysis/README.md

 This project provides a high-level on a dataset (district) of schools and students that were graded for a mathematics and reading test.

 Maria is thrilled that there is no missing data in the CSV files.
-By doing an exploratory analysis and testing to determine how to "clean" a student's name. we found that some student names have:
+By doing an exploratory analysis and testing to determine how to "clean" a student's name.
+We found and remplace the following words that some student have by running the code below.

 ```
+# Add each prefix and suffix to remove to a list.
 prefixes_suffixes = ["Dr. ", "Mr. ","Ms. ", "Mrs. ", "Miss ", " MD", " DDS", " DVM", " PhD"]

+# Iterate through the words in the "prefixes_suffixes" list and replace them with an empty space, "".
+for word in prefixes_suffixes:
+    student_data_df["student_name"] = student_data_df["student_name"].str.replace(word,"")

+# Check names.
+student_data_df.head(10)
 ```

 ## Size and district results and analysis